-The Company has appointed M. Eric Barbry as Data Protection Officer (hereinafter referred to as “DPO”), attorney at the firm Racine.
-You may contact him at the following email address: [email protected] or by mail at the following address:
+The Company has appointed a Data Protection Officer (hereinafter referred to as “DPO”).
+You may contact her at the following email address: firstname.lastname@example.org or at the postal address:

 The data collected by the Company as part of the services it offers are as follows: